 Product

 Products sold at the OVFM must be locally grown or produced in the State of Washington.
 Seafood must originate from the greater Pacific Northwest, including Washington, Oregon, Alaska, and British Columbia.
-All products must be sold by the grower/producer/processor, their family member, or their employee.
+All products must be sold by the grower/producer/processor, their family member, or their employee. (this precludes re-sellers.
+You might say, “with the exception of re-sellers, who must comply with the requirements of that vendor category” or something like that.

 Franchise items, commercially produced items, and second hand items will not be offered for sale at the OVFM.